agiliq/essential-python-tools/source/repl_and_debugging.rst

 It has replaced IPython notebook, which initially supported only python but now later started supporting many languages.
 IPython notebooks was started to make working with python easy and interactive.
 IPython provides python backend (also known as kernel) for Jupyter

 If you installed Python using Anaconda, then you have the Jupyter Notebook installed.
-To start the notebook:
+To start the notebook

 .. code-block:: python